avila-ca/mysql-estructura/README.md

 ### 📥 Installation

-You first need to your MySQL:
+You first need to enter to your MySQL:

 ```bash
 mysql -u root -p